 Manchuria has been an independent entity for long spells during China's long history.
 It covers much of Liaoning; Jilin and Heilongjiang and part of Inner Mongolia.
 During the Qing dynasty the Manchus enforced separation from Han people, forbidding Han people settling on Manchu land or marrying Manchu people.
 Millions of Han Chinese moved north and settled in Manchuria after the Japanese invasion in 1895.
 The Japanese supported the puppet Manchu kingdom of ‘Manchuguo’ in 1932-45.
+Since 1949 the Manchu people have become more integrated with local Han Chinese and there are concerns the Manchu culture is dying out.
 They are a northern people of pasture lands who share much with Mongolians.

 Living close to the Silk Route's entry point into China the Hui people settled in Ningxia; Gansu and Qinghai.
 Ningxia is designated as the ‘Hui Autonomous Region’.
 The influence of the west and in particular Islam is reflected in their religion and customs.
 At times the term ‘Hui’ has meant the same as ‘Muslim’ although there are many people who are Muslim but not ethnically Hui.
 Hui people came to prominence in Ming times, but at the same time a policy of forced inter-marrying with Han women was introduced.
 Hui people took part in rebellions during the later Qing dynasty which was ruthlessly put down with the loss of many millions of lives in the region.
 Nowadays there is little to tell them apart from Han Chinese, they speak 'Chinese', although many still abstain from eating pork.